Who is D2 Management?

 Should I contact or pay D2 Management?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like D2 Management for millions of clients nationwide.
+The best way to handle this is to work with a credit repair professional.
+They delete millions of negative items every year from companies like D2 Management for millions of clients nationwide.

 Will D2 Management sue me or garnish my wages?